lastline-droe/ghostferry/README.md

       trivial rewrites of schema changing statements when tables are altered, renamed, created, or deleted.
-- support [reading from (read-only) DB replica](https://github.com/Lastline-Inc/ghostferry/issues/22): under certain conditions, replicating data from a DB slave may be safe and required.
-Furthermore, it may not be possible to lock inserts on the source from the context of ghostferry.
-  A set of optional flags allow disabling locking and checking for replication delay when reading from the source, if the user knows that the operation is safe.
+- support [reading from (read-only) DB replica](https://github.com/Lastline-Inc/ghostferry/issues/22): allow using locks within `Ghostferry` (instead of on the source database) to avoid race conditions between the data copy and binlog replication.
+The upstream version of `Ghostferry` locks tables on the source, potentially interferring with the application.
+Furthermore, by using locks outside the DB, it is possible to replicate from read-only sources where locking is not an option (e.g., cloud-SQL).
 - support [non-int primary keys](https://github.com/Lastline-Inc/ghostferry/issues/24):
-  Extend `Ghostferry` to support signed/unsigned integers, string, and composite primary keys (that use ints and strings).
+  extend `Ghostferry` to support signed/unsigned integers, string, and composite primary keys (that use ints and strings).
 This vastly reduces the types of tables for which "full copy" is required.
   Additionally support iterating over table rows to copy in descending order.